Lenny Bruce

-Leonard Alfred Schneider (October 13, 1925 – August 3, 1966), better known by his stage name Lenny Bruce, was an American stand-up comedian, social critic, satirist, and actor.
-He was renowned for his open, free-wheeling, and critical style of comedy which contained satire, politics, religion, sex, and vulgarity.
+Leonard Alfred Schneider (October 13, 1925 – August 3, 1966), better known by his stage name Lenny Bruce, was an American stand-up comedian, social critic, and satirist.
+He was renowned for his open, free-wheeling, and critical style of comedy that combined satire, politics, religion, sex, and vulgarity.
 His 1964 conviction in an obscenity trial was followed by a posthumous pardon in 2003.

-Bruce paved the way for counterculture-era comedians.
+Bruce forged new paths in comedy and counterculture.
 His trial for obscenity was a landmark of freedom of speech in the United States.
-In 2017, Rolling Stone magazine ranked him third (behind Richard Pryor and George Carlin) on its list of the 50 best stand-up comics of all time.
+In 2017, Rolling Stone magazine ranked Bruce third (behind Richard Pryor and George Carlin) on its list of the 50 best stand-up comics of all time.

 Early life

-Bruce was Jewish, born Leonard Alfred Schneider in Mineola, New York.
-He grew up in nearby Bellmore, and attended Wellington C. Mepham High School.
-According to his biography, during part of his high school years, he lived at Dengler's Farm on Wantagh Avenue in Wantagh, New York.
-His parents divorced before he was 10, and he lived with various relatives over the next decade.
+Bruce was born Leonard Alfred Schneider in Mineola, New York, to a Jewish family.
 His British-born father, Myron (Mickey) Schneider, was a shoe clerk; they saw each other very infrequently.
-His mother, Sally Marr (legal name Sadie Schneider, born Sadie Kitchenberg), was a stage performer and dancer and had an enormous influence on Bruce's career.
+His mother, Sally Marr (legal name Sadie Schneider, born Sadie Kitchenberg), was a stage performer and dancer who had an enormous influence on his career.
+Bruce grew up in Bellmore, New York, and attended Wellington C. Mepham High School.
+For some of his high school years, he lived at Dengler's Farm on Wantagh Avenue in Wantagh, New York.
+Bruce's parents divorced before he was 10, and he lived with various relatives over the next decade.

-After spending time working on a farm, Bruce joined the United States Navy at the age of 16 in 1942, with active service during World War II aboard the USS Brooklyn (CL-40) in Northern Africa, Palermo in 1943, and Anzio, Italy in 1944.
+After spending time working on a farm, Bruce joined the United States Navy at the age of 16 in 1942, with active service during World War II aboard the USS Brooklyn (CL-40) in Northern Africa, Palermo in 1943, and Anzio, Italy, in 1944.
 In May 1945, after a comedic performance for his shipmates in which he was dressed in drag, his commanding officers became upset.
-He defiantly convinced his ship's medical officer that he was experiencing homosexual urges, leading to his dishonorable discharge in July 1945.
+He defiantly convinced his ship's medical officer that he was experiencing homosexual urges, leading to his undesirable discharge in July 1945.
 However, he had not admitted to or been found guilty of any breach of naval regulations, and successfully applied to change his discharge to "Under Honorable Conditions ... by reason of unsuitability for the naval service".